OWASP/CheatSheetSeries/cheatsheets/Web_Service_Security_Cheat_Sheet.md

 ## Message Integrity

 This is for data at rest.
-Integrity of data in transit can easily be provided by [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+The integrity of data in transit can easily be provided by [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).

 When using [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), encryption does guarantee confidentiality but it does not guarantee integrity since the receiver's public key is public.
 For the same reason, encryption does not ensure the identity of the sender.